salewski/terraform/website/docs/configuration/expressions.html.md

 min(55, 3453, 2)
 ```

+### Expanding Function Arguments

-If the arguments to pass are available in a list or tuple value, that value
+If the arguments to pass to a function are available in a list or tuple value,
-can be _expanded_ into separate arguments using the `...` symbol after that
+that value can be _expanded_ into separate arguments.
+Provide the list value as
-argument:
+an argument and follow it with the `...` symbol:

 ```hcl
 min([55, 2453, 2]...)
 ```

+The expansion symbol is three periods (`...`), not a Unicode ellipsis character
+(`…`).
+Expansion is a special syntax that is only available in function calls.

+### Available Functions

 For a full list of available functions, see
 [the function reference](/docs/configuration/functions.html).

 ## `for` Expressions

-A _`for` expression_ allows you create a structural type value by transforming
+A _`for` expression_ creates a structural type value by transforming
 another structural or collection type value.
 Each element in the input value
 can correspond to either one or zero values in the result, and an arbitrary
 expression can be used to transform each input element into an output element.

-For example, if `var.list` is a list of strings then it can be converted to
+For example, if `var.list` is a list of strings, then the following expression
-a list of strings with all-uppercase letters with the following:
+produces a list of strings with all-uppercase letters:

 ```hcl
 [for s in var.list: upper(s)]